phreborn/MLCAF/doc/FakeFactor.md

 # Calculate the fake factors based on the histograms
 # Merge into a single ROOT file
-python scripts/calculateFakeFactor.py AHZ-lephad MultiJetLFR # Use the hadd command which is output
+python scripts/calculateFakeFactor.py AHZ-lephad MultiJetsLFR # Use the hadd command which is output

 ```